nicetooo/Gaze/README.md

 ### 🔌 System Tray
 - **Quick Access**: Control mirroring and view device status from the menu bar/system tray.
+- **Device Pinning**: Pin your primary device to appear at the top of the list and tray menu.
+- **Tray Functions**: Direct access to Logcat, Shell, and File Manager for pinned devices from the tray.
+- **Recording Indicators**: Visual red-dot indicator in the tray when recording is active.
 - **Background Operation**: Keep the app running in the background for instant access.

 ---